 It’s impossible to set up an efficient animation production process without a well-detailed and thought out 2D or 3D workflow pipeline.
-No matter whether you’re working on a 20-second ad or creating an hour-long educational video — all stages of a project need to be carried out following specific order and logic.
+No matter whether you’re working on a 20-second ad or creating an hour-long educational video — all stages of a project always need to be carried out following the specific order and logic.

 Make sure that before work starts, the video agency you are working with provides you with a step-by-step detalization to their animation production pipeline — to ensure it doesn’t miss any important 2D or 3D animation process steps or ‘control’ points that may influence the project budget.

 👉 Don’t hesitate to contact us at Blue Carrot if you have any questions regarding animation pipeline development or check all our explainer video animation services.